brianhuster/CJKVMincho/README.md

-# CJKVMincho
+# CJKVMfonts

 ## Introduction
-This is a serif font that support various languages and writing systems such as Chinese (simplified, traditional), Japanese (hiragana, katakana, Kanji), Korean (Hangul), Vietnamese (Latin and Chữ Nôm), Greek, Cyrillic, Coptic.
+These are fonts that support various languages and writing systems such as Chinese (simplified, traditional), Japanese (hiragana, katakana, Kanji), Korean (Hangul, in Mincho font only), Vietnamese (Latin and Chữ Nôm), Greek, Cyrillic, Coptic (in Mincho font only).
 Some Chinese characters such as 才 will be displayed in Japanese style instead of Chinese style.
-Latest version update : November 14th 2023
+Latest version update : November 23th 2023

 ## Unicode blocks coverage
 * Basic Latin